Choose your program »

 The majority of campers come to train with Pro Ride alone so it is a great way to meet new friends that share the same passion for snowboarding.
 If you are travelling with a friend or a partner let us know and we will make sure that you are organised to share the same accommodations.

-All campers are matched for ability level with a maximum camper to coach ratio of 4:1 guaranteed.
+Campers are matched for ability level as well as program choice with a maximum camper to coach ratio of 5:1 guaranteed.
 We ride in groups however coaches are well aware of each camper’s individual goals.
-We ride either in the morning or afternoon depending on the time of the year so that we can take advantage of the best conditions Whistler and Blackcomb Mountains has to offer.
+Sesssions will run either in the morning or afternoon depending on your session choice (freeride or freestyle).

 Helmets are compulsory on all Pro Ride programs and we advise you to wear one while snowboard even in your own time as head injuries are one of the most serious injuries we see on the mountain.
 We will be riding lots of steeps, trees and teaching you how to jump so it is always a good idea to keep your head safe.
 If you do not already own one, we can help you with discounts at the local snowboard stores.